 On decent winter days where I must go outside out of stir-craziness, I’ll go out and get my garden equipment in shape.
 I clean it up, make sure it’s dry, and sharpen things that need sharpening (like pruning shears).
 This way, when the weather actually gets nice, I’m ready to head right out to the garden.

 Since winter months are time to hole up inside and read, I do just that.
 I grab some gardening books from the library and learn more about gardening techniques in Iowa.
 If I see any good ones, I jot them down and try to implement them in the spring and summer.

-I collect newspapers.
 I love using newspaper to cover the garden (leaving just gaps for the plants to come up).
 With a bit of straw on the top, it’s a great way to keep the weeds at bay.
 So, during the winter, I save up the newspapers so that in the spring I can easily make a layer of paper on the garden several sheets thick.

 On the coldest day of the winter so far, I unthawed some whole tomatoes.
 They were delicious – a slightly sweet taste of summer that not only fulfills me now, but motivates me to get out there and garden in the spring.

 Gardening is a spectacular frugal hobby – and winter’s just as good a time as any to get started!